stakater/developer-handbook/content/frontend/css/css-best-practices.md

 ## CSS Reset

-Browsers have different built-in styles and they effect HTML elements differently including heights, margin, padding.
+Browsers have different built-in styles and they effect html elements differently including heights, margin, padding.
 That brings inconsistency within your app across different browsers.
 To address this issue we use CSS Reset.
 You either write your own CSS Reset or use the one that everyone else is using.
 The most popular styles reset is probably [Eric Meyer's](https://meyerweb.com/eric/tools/css/reset/index.html) CSS Reset.

 ## Combining CSS Rules